pulumi/pulumi-akamai/README.md

 `AKAMAI{_SECTION_NAME}_*`

-For example, if you specify `akamak:propertySection papi` you would set the following ENV variables:
+For example, if you specify `akamai:propertySection papi` you would set the following ENV variables:

 * AKAMAI_PAPI_HOST
 * AKAMAI_PAPI_ACCESS_TOKEN